eForms Logo

 landlord filling out writ of restitution

-If the tenant has not moved out of the property within 5 days from the Judgment being signed, the landlord can file a Writ of Restitution.
+If the tenant has not moved out of the property within 5 days of the signed Judgment, the landlord can file a Writ of Restitution.
 If approved, the landlord can deliver the signed Writ of Restitution to the local Sheriff or constable to serve the tenant.[21]

 If the tenant remains on the property after being served the Writ of Restitution and without the landlord’s consent, they could be charged with criminal trespass.